-If you want to learn more about meditation and the resources available at Mason, make sure you visit the links below or attend some of the events offered this semester.
+If you want to learn more about meditation and the resources available at Mason, make sure you visit the links below.

 I hope that after reading this post, you all will consider meditation as a way to decompress from your studies and daily life and remember that even if you only have a minute, it’s your minute.

 “There is enough time for self-care.
 There is not enough time to make up for the life you’ll miss by not filling yourself up.” – Jennifer Williamson

 This blog post has been edited and updated to reflect current changes in information.